LoicMahieu/next-with-apollo/README.md

 );
 ```

-`withApollo` accepts a function that receives `{ ctx, headers }` in the first render with SSR (Server Side Rendering).
+`withApollo` accepts a function that receives `{ ctx, headers, router }` in the first render with SSR (Server Side Rendering).
 This is done to fetch your queries and [hydrate the store](https://dev-blog.apollodata.com/how-server-side-rendering-works-with-react-apollo-20f31b0c7348)
 before we send the page to the browser.

-`withApollo` will receive `{ initialState }` if the render is happening in the browser, with the following line we're hydrating our cache with the initial state created in the server:
+`withApollo` will receive `{ initialState, router }` if the render is happening in the browser, with the following line we're hydrating our cache with the initial state created in the server:

 ```js
 cache: new InMemoryCache().restore(initialState || {});